DavidAmunga/DavidAmunga/README.md

 ### Hi there I'm David 👋

-Currently building cool stuff at [Identigate](https://identigate.co.ke)
+Currently building neat solutions Businesses converse with their Customers at [Echo Mobile](https://echomobile.io)

 For more information about me check out here [davidamunga.com](https://davidamunga.com)